bgffgb/strategy_backtester/README.md

 ## CoveredCall

 Given a starting amount of cash, this strategy spends it all buying shares of the underlying (no options), and then keeps selling covered calls against it.
-On expiration, the options are bought back by the portfolio.
+On expiration, the options are rolled further out if they are ITM (rolling) or are allowed to expire worthless otherwise.

+## LeveragedCoveredCall

+A Covered Call strategy using deep ITM options as the long leg instead of owning stocks.
+It imitates a poor man's covered call (PMCC): deep ITM call options for the long leg, shorter expiry covered calls for the short leg.

+## Wheel

+Given a starting amount of cash, this strategy first writes cash secured puts (CSP), and if taking assignment of the shares, switches to writing covered calls (CC).
+If the shares are called away, it switches back to writing CSP.

+## RndStrategy

+Pick an option chain of preferred DTE and run Risk Neutral Distribution (RND) calculation over it.
+Based on the RND, place 5 orders with the highest profit percentage options.
+Options are close out on expiry.